gromacs/gromacs/docs/user-guide/environment-variables.rst

         kernels from a custom location.
 Use it only if you want to override |Gromacs| default behavior, or if you want to test your own kernels.

+``GMX_OCL_FORCE_AMD_WAVEFRONT64``
+        Force the use of Wave64 mode on AMD devices.
+This allows using OpenCL on RDNA-family devices, but is not recommended.
+        For development use only.

 ``GMX_OCL_FORCE_CPU``
         Force the selection of a CPU device instead of a GPU.
 This